puli/docs.puli.io/web-assets.rst

     >     --installer rsync \
     >     --url-format http://cdn.example.com/%s

-When you map your web resources, select their target with the ``--target`` option of the ``puli web add`` command:
+When you map your web assets, select their target with the ``--target`` option of the ``puli asset map`` command:

 .. code-block:: text

-    $ puli web add /app/public/{css,js} / --target local
+    $ puli asset map /app/public/{css,js} / --target local
-    $ puli web add /app/public/images /images --target cdn
+    $ puli asset map /app/public/images /images --target cdn

-When you run ``puli web install``, Puli will install the resources in the configured targets:
+When you run ``puli asset install``, Puli will install the assets in the configured targets:

 .. code-block:: text

-    $ puli web install
+    $ puli asset install
     Installing /app/public/css into public_html/css via symlink...
     Installing /app/public/js into public_html/js via symlink...
     Installing /app/public/images into ssh://cdn.example.com/images via rsync...

-Since you specified a custom URL format for the cdn target, Puli will also generate the correct resource URLs:
+Since you specified a custom URL format for the "cdn" target, Puli will also generate the correct resource URLs:

 .. code-block:: php